Today, 150 million (or around 2 in 10) children under age 5 remain unregistered

 A dedicated target (16.9) under Goal 16 of the SDGs aims to provide legal identity for all, including birth registration, by 2030.
 Functioning civil registration systems are the main vehicles through which a legal identity for all – and target 16.9 – can be achieved.
 Such systems produce vital statistics, including those on birth registration, which are foundational for achieving sustained human and economic development.
 While most countries have mechanisms in place for registering births, systematic recording remains a serious challenge, highlighting the urgent need to improve and strengthen civil registration and vital statistics.

 Large differences can be found in the coverage of birth registration among regions.
-Western Europe and North America have the highest levels of birth registration, with fully 100 per cent of children under 5 registered.
-This is followed by Eastern Europe and Central Asia, at 99 per cent, and Latin America and the Caribbean, at 95 per cent.
+Australia and New Zealand, and Europe and Northern America have the highest levels of birth registration, with fully 100 per cent of children under 5 registered.
+This is followed by Latin America and the Caribbean, at 95 per cent, and Eastern and South-Eastern Asia, at 94 per cent.

-The lowest levels of birth registration are found in Eastern and Southern Africa (39 per cent).
-In sub-Saharan Africa, only 46 per cent of children are registered by their fifth birthday, while the level in West and Central Africa is higher, at 53 per cent.
+The lowest levels of birth registration are found in Oceania, excluding Australia and New Zealand (26 per cent).
+In sub-Saharan Africa, only just over half (51 per cent) of children under five are registered.

 Birth registration data